zeroc-ice/ice/cpp/BuildInstructionsWindows.md

 SIGN_PASSWORD environment variables to the authenticode certificate path and the certificate password respectivelly before build.

-It is also possible to build the test suite using the binary Nuget packages, use:
+It is also possible to build the test suite using the binary NuGet packages, use:

     MSbuild msbuild\ice.proj /p:ICE_BIN_DIST=all